 Hemorrhoids are also known as piles, and take the form of small growths or bumps in the anus and the lower part of the rectum.
-Although they may appear to be polyps or other extra tissue, these are actually a normal part of the body.
+Even though they may seem like polyps or other extra tissue, these are actually a normal part of the body.
 A hemorrhoid is actually a vein that helps with elimination.
-When you feel constipated and also tension to complete a bowel movements or when a having a baby puts much more pressure on these veins, they can become inflamed and painful or scratchy.
-This pressure causes the hemorrhoid to swell up considerably.
-It can even begin to bleed, producing bright red marks on toilet paper or in toilet bowl water.
+When you feel constipated as well as stress to complete a bowel motion or when a pregnancy puts more pressure on these veins, these people can become inflamed and painful or itches.
+This pressure causes the hemorrhoid to swell up significantly.
+It can even begin to bleed, producing bright red marks on toilet paper or even in toilet bowl water.

-Some Hemorrhoids are Internal, and Develop Inside the Anus
+Some Hemorrhoids are Internal, and Develop Inside the Rectum

-People create under the skin just around the anus and are considered outside hemorrhoids.
-About half of people will have to deal with these kinds of unpleasant inflamed veins by the time they reach the age of 50, and many people don't understand that developing hemorrhoids is actually quite typical.
-Fortunately, there are many different ways to treat both symptoms of hemorrhoids and the redness itself.
+Other people produce under the skin just around the anus and are considered external hemorrhoids.
+About half of people will have to deal with these types of unpleasant inflamed veins by the time they reach the age of 50, and many people don't understand that developing hemorrhoids is actually quite typical.
+Fortunately, there are many different ways to deal with both the symptoms of hemorrhoids and the redness itself.

 Common Piles Symptoms

 Many people who have hemorrhoids don't even know that they have them.
 One of the most common signs that someone is suffering from this condition is painless bleeding when they have a bowel movement.
-The bright red bloodstream in the toilet bowel or on the tissue might seem alarming, but it doesn't actually indicate a problem.
+The bright red blood in the toilet bowel or even on the tissue may seem alarming, yet it doesn't actually indicate a problem.
 You might also have irritation or itching around your own anus.
-In many people, this discomfort at some point will become painful.
+In many people, this particular discomfort eventually will become painful.

 People With External Hemorrhoids, a Swelling May Appear Around the Rectum

-This can be surprising and alarming to people who don't know what it is.
+This can also be surprising and alarming to people who don't know what it is.
 These lumps might be mistaken for tumors, abscesses or other problems.
-If the lump interferes with the natural muscles around this area, it may cause waste in order to accidentally leak out of the rectum, which is often uncomfortable.
-In some cases, external hemorrhoids may be pushed out of the body throughout a bowel movement, causing what is known as a prolapsed hemorrhoid.
-These are especially likely to become painful.
+If the lump interferes with the natural muscles around this area, that may cause waste to accidentally leak out of the rectum, which can be uncomfortable.
+In some cases, external hemorrhoids may be pushed out of the body throughout a bowel movement, causing what is called a prolapsed hemorrhoid.
+These are especially likely to become agonizing.
 If you suffer from any of these problems, it's a good idea to see a doctor for help.

 Complications of Hemorrhoids

-Some people with piles symptoms eventually develop more serious problems when their hemorrhoids go untreated.
-These kinds of are certainly not very common, but can include anemia from internal hemorrhoids that bleed heavily, as well as strangulation.
-Strangulated hemorrhoids occur when an interior hemorrhoid seems to lose its blood supply, leading to severe pain and at last gangrene.
+Some people with piles symptoms eventually develop more serious problems in the event that their hemorrhoids go untreated.
+These types of aren't very common, but can include anemia from internal hemorrhoids that bleed heavily, as well as strangulation.
+Strangulated hemorrhoids occur when an interior hemorrhoid manages to lose its blood supply, leading to severe pain and finally gangrene.
 It's important to have a strangulated hemorrhoid treated at once.

-The process of diagnosing hemorrhoids is normally fairly straightforward.
-The doctor will examine the affected area and may use a gloved hand to be able to gently check for swelling and other uncommon changes in the body.
+The process of diagnosing hemorrhoids is generally fairly straightforward.
+The doctor will verify the affected area and also may use a gloved hand to gently check for swelling and other unconventional changes in the body.
 In some cases, a lighted scope may be used to perform a visual examination.
-People who have piles symptoms and are over the age of 50 may also have some other tests performed to eliminate the risk of issues just like rectal or colon cancer.
+People who have piles symptoms and are over the age of 50 may also have some other tests performed to eliminate the risk of issues such as rectal or colon cancer.

 While hemorrhoids can be upsetting and confusing for many people, treating them is actually relatively straightforward.
 Doctors have many different options to help patients feel much better.
 Some hemorrhoid treatments include over the counter medications to relieve pain and itching, as well as removal of the hemorrhoid.
-Doctors may choose to relieve piles symptoms by giving you a suppository, mat or cream if you suffer from mild discomfort only.
-If the hemorrhoids trigger much more significant problems, they could use a rubber band, chemical injection or laser technique to make the hemorrhoid to fall off.
+Doctors may choose to relieve piles symptoms by giving you a suppository, pad or creams if you suffer from mild discomfort only.
+If the hemorrhoids trigger much more significant problems, they may use a rubber band, chemical injection or laser technique to result in the hemorrhoid to fall off.
 In more severe cases, the hemorrhoid might be surgically removed or stapled.

-Natural and Home Remedies for Hemorrhoids are Also Available
+Natural and Home Remedies With Regard to Hemorrhoids are Also Available

-For instance, some people apply witch hazel to be able to the problem area to alleviate discomfort.
-Others choose to soak in a warm bath for 10 to 15 minutes two to three times every day.
+For instance, some people apply witch hazel in order to the problem area to relieve discomfort.
+People choose to soak in a warm bath for 10 to 15 minutes two to three times every day.
 Using moist towelettes instead of dry toilet paper can help in some situations.
 In some cases, cold compresses and ice packs can help relieve the swelling.
-These remedies work best for relatively mild hemorrhoids, but they can be a big help for many who can't get to a doctor right away.
+These cures work best for relatively mild hemorrhoids, but they can be a big help for people who cannot get to a doctor right away.

-People who will not yet suffer from the discomfort of hemorrhoids have some options in order to reduce the risk of this problem developing in the future.
+People who don't yet suffer from the discomfort of hemorrhoids have some options in order to lower the risk of this problem developing in the future.
 It's important to eat a diet high in fiber that will reduce the risk of constipation.
 It's also a good idea to avoid straining during a bowel movement.
 Increased pressure on the veins raises the risk of irritation down the road.
 You should also avoid sitting on the toilet for long periods of time.

-To stay from getting hemorrhoids, make sure you drink a lot of fluids and use the rest room as soon as you feel the impulse to have a bowel movement.
+To stay from getting hemorrhoids, make sure you drink lots of fluids and make use of the restroom as soon as you feel the urge to have a bowel movement.
 "Holding it" can result in greater problems later on.
-Regular exercise and moving around at work can also be a big help.
+Regular exercise and moving around at the job can also be a big help.
 Long periods of sitting or standing can result in pressure problems that lead to irritation later on.

-People who suffer from chronic constipation or diarrhea associated with illness or intestinal disorders are at a higher risk for hemorrhoids, as are obese people, who may have problems with normal bowel movements.
-Pregnancy greatly increases the risk of this problem, since the changes that occur while carrying a baby put a lot of pressure on the lower intestines.
-People who engage in anal intercourse are also somewhat more likely to have hemorrhoids than people who don't, as a result of the increased potential for irritation.
+People who suffer from chronic constipation or diarrhea associated with illness or intestinal disorders are at a higher risk for hemorrhoids, as are obese people, who may have trouble with normal going number 2.
+Pregnancy greatly increases the risk of this issue, since the changes that occur while carrying a baby put a lot of pressure on the lower intestines.
+People who engage in anal intercourse are also somewhat more likely to have hemorrhoids than people who will not, as a result of the increased potential for irritation.
 Your chances of suffering from this challenge boost if anyone in your family has had hemorrhoids.
-They also go up as you get older, since the tissues responsible for supporting the veins grow to be weaker over time.
+In addition they go up as you get older, since the tissues responsible for supporting the veins become weaker over time.

 Hemorrhoids can be upsetting and distressing, especially if you allow them to go untreated.
-These are very common, however, and in many cases are regarded as a normal part of aging.
-If you suffer from itching, bleeding or some other signs of irritated veins, it's a good idea to go to your doctor right away.
-He or she can help you find the right remedy for your circumstances and symptoms.
+They're very common, however, and in many cases are considered a normal part of aging.
+If you suffer from itching, bleeding or other signs of irritated veins, it's a good idea to talk to your doctor right away.
+He or she can help you find the right remedy for your situation and symptoms.
 You could feel a lot better in just a short time.
-Don't wait and allow your hemorrhoids to become much more uncomfortable or produce unpleasant side effects.
+Don't wait and allow your hemorrhoids to become more uncomfortable or produce unpleasant side effects.
 Deal with the problem as soon as you think you might have it.

-- Helena is the editor in a Hemocyl website.
+- Helena is the editor with a Hemocyl website.